cyfinoid/cloudpeep/Readme.md

 - **Network issues** - Connectivity warnings
 - **Permission errors** - Detailed access denied messages
 - **API failures** - Graceful degradation
+- **Unavailable services** - Clear indication of services not supported in browser SDK

 ## 📊 Understanding Results

+### Results Structure
+The scan results are organized in a professional order:

+1. **S3 Exclusion Notice** - Clear explanation of why S3 is excluded
+2. **Account Information** - Account details and user information
+3. **Scan Timing** - Start time, end time, duration, status
+4. **Service Results** - All scanned services with detailed information
+5. **Unimplemented Services** - Services not available in the SDK

 ### Service Status
 - **Accessible** - Service is available and accessible
 - **Inaccessible** - Service exists but access is denied
 - **Error** - Network or authentication issues
+- **Unimplemented** - Service not available in browser SDK

 ### Permission Levels
 - **No Access** - Cannot access the service